Cisco Service and Application Module for IP User Guide

 For details on upgrading the Cisco IOS release running on the supervisor engine, refer to the "Upgrading to a New Software Release" section in the Release Notes for Cisco IOS Release 12.2SR.

-For information about verifying and upgrading the LCP ROMMON image on the Cisco SAMI, see the "Manually Upgrading an LCP ROMMON Image" section on page 4-9.
+For information about verifying and upgrading the LCP ROMMON image on the Cisco SAMI, see the "Manually Upgrading an LCP ROMMON Image" section.

-The maximum number of SAMIs supported in a single chassis is dependent on the Cisco IOS software application running on the SAMI PPCs.
-Therefore, for the maximum number of SAMIs supported in a chassis, refer to the application documentation (see the "Related Documentation" section on page xvii).
+The maximum number of SAMIs supported in one chassis is dependent on the Cisco software application running on the SAMI PPCs.
+Therefore, for the maximum number of SAMIs supported in a chassis, refer to the application documentation (see the "Related Documentation" section).

-For more information on the Cisco 7600 series router, see the Cisco 7600 Series Router Installation Guide at this URL:
+For more information on the Cisco 7600 Series Router, see the Cisco 7600 Series Router Installation Guide:

 http://www.cisco.com/en/US/products/hw/routers/ps368/prod_installation_guides_list.html